Skip to main content

 Search

 Salisbury-Rowan Utilities’ Water Treatment Division monitors drinking water quality before, during, and after treatment to comply with state and federal requirements.
 We test for nearly 100 different contaminants throughout the year to make sure the water you drink is safe.
-We also provide well water testing services to check for bacteria and nitrate/nitrite in private wells.
+We also provide well water testing services to check for bacteria in private wells.

 Contact Us